okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-grant-type/main/mfaoob/use-flow.md

 ### Second request for tokens

 After the user responds to the push notification, the app polls the `/token` endpoint again.
-See the request in [Initial request for tokens](#initial-request-for-tokens) for a request example.
+See the request in [Request for tokens](#request-for-tokens) for a request example.

 **Response**